-Courtesy of Erica Camille Courtesy of the artist and the National Portrait Gallery, Canberra
+Image: Erica Camille.
+Helga’s Folly, 2014.
+Courtesy the artist and the National Portrait Gallery, Canberra.

 1. ‘… backed by jungle and all that goes with it!
 Not a boutique or starred emporium.
 If expecting a regular hotel experience, best look elsewhere.’ – Helga’s Folly